suganyasomu/WeekendGetAway/README.md

 This application is covered under MIT.

 ## Contributing
-Mia de Haan
-Suganya Somu
+Mia de Haan, Kalen Pegeder, Megan Sleezer, & Suganya Somu
-Kalen Pegeder
-Megan Sleezer

 ## Questions
 If you have any questions, please contact...